pibara-utopian/txjsonrpcqueue/README.md

 # txjsonrpcqueue : Asynchonous (Twisted or asyncio) Python library for batched JSON-RPC

 The txjsonrpcqueue library currently is in early stages of development.
-The goal is to do a rewrite of the functionality of the asyncsteem library and the asyncsteem3 library in a set of seperate smaller libraries.
-This library implementing the low level asynchronous JSON-RPC functionality.
-A second library for streaming new or old blocks, and a third library implementing signed operations.
-The goal is to make all three libraries work across python versions and across event frameworks.
+The goal is to do a rewrite of the functionality of the [asyncsteem](https://github.com/pibara-utopian/asyncsteem) library and the asyncsteem3 library in a more modular and more portable way.

+The core library will be implementing just the low level asynchronous JSON-RPC functionality in a non STEEM specific way with blockchain (STEEM to start with) code in its own sub library.

+The goal of the rewrite is to make this library work across python versions and across event frameworks, and eventually across different JSON-RPC supporting blockchains.

+The target Python versions and async frameworks are:

 * Python >= 2.6 with Twisted
 * Python >= 3.3 with Twisted
 * Python >= 3.6 with asyncio

-While support of the STEEM APPBASE API is a prime support, the goal for txjsonrpcqueue, other than the other two libraries is to be usable outside of the context of STEEM APPBASE.

 ```python
 #Import WildcardQueue and JsonRpcClient in their Twisted variant.